 How to execute a proper push-up?

 - Start in a prone position and make sure your hands are slightly wider apart than your shoulder width

-- Your feet should be either shoulder width apart or closed together, depending on which feels more comfortable.
+- Your feet should be either shoulder-width apart or close together, depending on which feels more comfortable.